 This policy is issued by the Performance Management Unit on behalf of the City of Matlosana, to whom any change requests or queries should be directed.
-The review life for this document is 12 months.
+The review life for this document is as and when needed in terms of legislation.